hablullah/data-quran/source/tanzil.md

 - Uthmani
 - Uthmani (Minimal)

 Every text include pause marks, sajdah signs, rub-el-hizb signs and tatweel below superscript alefs.
-For Uthmani, we don't include texts with sequential tanweens because some Arabic font doesn't render nicely.
+For Uthmani, we don't include texts with sequential tanweens because some Arabic font doesn't render it nicely.

 All collected texts are the latest version, which is **version 1.1** that published in February 2021.
-The collected texts are located in [`ayah-text`][../ayah-text] directory.
+The collected texts are located in `ayah-text` directory.

 Except for format change from plain text to markdown, there are no modifications occured for the Quran texts.